vmware-samples/vcenter-event-broker-appliance/docs/kb/intro-architecture.md

 <img src="./img/veba-architecture.png" width="100%" align="center" class="border m-1 p-1"/>

-**[VMware Event Router](event-router)** implements the core functionality of the VMware Event Broker Appliance, that is connecting to event `streams` ("sources") and processing the events with a configurable event `processor` such as Knative.
+The **[Tanzu Sources for Knative](https://github.com/vmware-tanzu/sources-for-knative)** implements the core functionality of the VMware Event Broker Appliance, that is connecting to event producers and processing the events with a configurable event `processor` such as Knative.

 **Knative** is a Kubernetes-based platform to deploy and manage modern serverless workloads.
 Knative has two core building blocks, that is Serving (Knative Service) and Eventing (Broker, Channel, etc.).
-The VMware Event Router can be configured to directly send events to any addressable Knative resource (“reference”), e.g. a Knative Broker or Service.
-Broker is the recommended deployment model for the VMware Event Router.
+The Tanzu Sources (`VSphereSource`, `HorizonSource`) can be configured to directly send events to any addressable Knative resource (`sink`), e.g. a Knative Broker or Service.
+Broker is the recommended deployment model for a Source.
 Please see the Knative documentation on Eventing for details around brokers, triggers, event filtering, etc.
-Alternatively, the router can send events to a URI, e.g. an external HTTP endpoint accepting CloudEvents.
+Alternatively, a Source can send events to an URI, e.g. an external HTTP endpoint accepting CloudEvents.

 **Contour** is an ingress controller for Kubernetes that works by deploying the Envoy proxy as a reverse proxy and load balancer.
 Contour supports dynamic configuration updates out of the box while maintaining a lightweight profile.
 In the VMware Event Broker Appliance, Contour provides **TLS termination for the various HTTP(S) endpoints** served.